LiamBuchart/wx_briefings/docs/source/index.rst

    :align: center
    :width: 600px

-The goal of these resources are to provide the user with enough resources to give a variety briefings, ranging from the national scale to a point forecast at a specific location.
+The goal of these tabs and pages is to provide the user with enough resources to give a variety briefings, ranging from the national scale to a point forecast at a specific location.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   observations.md <Observations>
+   observations
-   models.md <Forecast Models>
+   models
-   interpretation.md <Products, Blogs, and Interpretation>
+   interpretation

 Indices and tables
 ==================